ucsb-cs16/f22/_lectures/lect09.md

 ---
-desc: References and mechanics of passing parameters by reference
+desc: Vectors, references, and mechanics of pass by reference
 num: lect09
 lecture_date: 2022-10-24
 ready: true